Shapetrix/ColorBand/README.md

 - Worlds are unlocked with progression by completeing the levels.

 #### Levels:
 - Levels are where the player will collect points and stars to unlock worlds.
-Players will not move on to the next level until they       collect all 3 stars from the current level.
+Players will not move on to the next level until they       collect 2 or more stars from the current level.

 ### Features:

-#### POSSIBLE POWER UPS:
+#### POWER UPS:
 - Block Swap: So you can switch blocks for stars or to get more colors in the combination.
 - Color Flood: Change the whole board to the same color.
 - Score Doubler: Doubles the score for your combo.